WarnerMeinshegran/Casio-python-games/README.md

 Finally when the game finishes the players vote to who they think is imitating. after voting the imitator will try to guess the subject they were talking about
 #### ImitatorMini
-same as imitator but the game is smaller in size and will have few to no updates
+same as imitator but the game is smaller in size and will have fewer updates

 ## Tools